AirForceGrads/AirForceGrads.github.io/README.md

 - ### 📬 Contact Information

 ## 📋 Features
 🏡 We believe that everyone has a purpose.
 Some say this must be discovered, while others say it is innate——either way, we want to help facilitate better outcomes for the community that we care so much about.
-Therefore, we are committing ourselves to develop what others have not and will not.
-We're not in it for money.
-We're here to build actually useful features for people who need and want assistance with tough, real-life decisions.

 We promise to create...